 TGad Editor: modify P202L36-29 As follows:

 The Link Margin field contains the measured link margin of data frames received from the peer STA indicated in the RA field of the Link Measurement Report frame and is coded as a 2’s complement signed integer in units of decibels.
+A value of -128 indicates that no link margin is provided.
 The measurement method of link margin is beyond the scope of this standard.

 TGad Editor: modify P202L31-24 As follows:

 The MCS field is set to an MCS value that the STA sending this element recommends that the peer STA indicated in the RA field of the Link Measurement Report frame use to transmit frames to this STA.
+The reference PER for selection of the MCS is 10-2 for an MPDU length of 4096 octets.
 The method by which the sending STA determines a suitable MCS for the peer STA is implementation specific.

 TSPEC PER requirement too low